MatTarantini/Raw-Sql-Builder/README.md

 Loops through all objects passed and will build/execute raw SQL mass create or update queries.

 This was made for use with Postgres.
-I do not know, nor have I tested with any other database type.
+I haven't tested this with any other database type.

 ## Installation